 Debbie Kasper is an environmental sociologist with specialties in sociological theory, community and culture formation, and social change.
-She teaches a wide variety of courses at Hiram College (including Human Settlements, Community, Sociology of Food, Environmental Sociology, Permaculture, and more) in which students explore and apply what they’re learning through real life experiences on and off campus.
-In addition to teaching, Kasper puts her eclectic interests to work in other ways at the College: mentoring the SEED Scholars, helping coordinate sustainability efforts, and collaborating with campus leaders to enhance the ecological and social health of the Hiram community.
+She teaches a wide variety of courses at Hiram College in environmental studies and sociology (including Human Settlements, Community, Sociology of Food, Environmental Sociology, Permaculture, and more) in which students explore and apply what they’re learning through real life experiences on and off campus.
+Kasper also coordinates the annual Bissell Symposium as the Howard S. Bissell chair of the liberal arts.

-- M.A., The Pennsylvania State University, Sociology
+- M.A., Sociology, The Pennsylvania State University

-- B.A., St. Norbert College, Sociology
+- B.A., Sociology, St. Norbert College

-- 2016.
-“Re-Conceptualizing (Environmental) Sociology.”
+- “Re-Conceptualizing (Environmental) Sociology.”
 Environmental Sociology 2(3): 1-11.
+2016.

-- 2008.
-“Redefining Community in the Ecovillage.”
+- “Redefining Community in the Ecovillage.”
 Human Ecology Review.
 15:12-24.
+2008.